- Location: South Carolina

-The 15-hour course is offered over consecutive weekends, or a few days.
+The course is offered over consecutive weekends, or a few days.
 It provides riders with hands-on motorcycle driving experience and covers all aspects of bike riding.
-Taking the course will also help reduce your insurance rates as much as 20%.
+Taking the course will also help reduce your insurance rates.

-People wishing to operate a moped in South Carolina must be at least age 14, already have a driver's license, motorcycle license, permit, or moped license.
+People wishing to operate a moped in South Carolina must be at least 14 years old, already have a driver's license, motorcycle license, permit, or moped license.